jimitogni/phpooppdo/README.md

 ## Crud de usuário em PHP com PDO

-## CRUD in PHP using orinted programing and PDO for connect with data base
+## CRUD in PHP using object orinted programing and PDO for connect with data base